 The tax treatment of Coverdell ESA contributions and earnings

-Annual contributions no more than $2,000 each year can go towards the beneficiary of the Coverdell ESA.
+For 2023 and 2024, annual contributions of no more than $2,000 each year can go toward the beneficiary of the Coverdell ESA.
 Contributions are not tax-deductible, however, funds contributed to the account grow tax-free until the beneficiary takes a distribution.
-Withdrawals are tax-free, much like a Roth IRA, as long as the withdrawal does not exceed the beneficiary’s qualified education expenses.
+Withdrawals are tax-free, much like a Roth IRA, if the withdrawal does not exceed the beneficiary’s qualified education expenses.

 Coverdell ESA Contribution Rules

-Friends and relatives (parents, grandparents and other relatives) can contribute to the Coverdell ESA.
+Friends and relatives (parents, grandparents, and other relatives) can contribute to the Coverdell ESA.
 The student for whom the account is established can also make contributions.
-From 2002, certain corporations have also been permitted to make contributions to the Coverdell ESA.
+Since 2002, certain corporations have also been permitted to make contributions to the Coverdell ESA.

-Individuals who have a modified adjusted gross income less than $110,000 can make contributions, and couplies filing a joint return can contribute if they make less than $220,000.
+Individuals who have a modified adjusted gross of income less than $110,000 can make contributions.
+Couples filing a joint return can contribute if they make less than $220,000.

 Coverdell ESA withdrawals Rules

-Individuals can make withdrawals from a Coverdell ESA to pay for qualified education expenses at elementary and secondary schools, public, private and religious schools.
-Withdrawals can also go toward college, university and even vocational school or other post-secondary educational institutions that can participate in a student aid program by the Department of Education.
-This includes all accredited, public, nonprofit and private post-secondary institutions.
+Individuals can make withdrawals from a Coverdell ESA to pay for qualified education expenses at elementary and secondary schools, and public, private, and religious schools.
+Withdrawals can also go toward college, university, and even vocational school or other post-secondary educational institutions that can participate in a student aid program by the Department of Education.
+This includes all accredited, public, nonprofit, and private post-secondary institutions.

 It is important to note that individuals can only use Coverdell ESAs to pay for qualified education expenses.
 This includes: